kbellve/MMrestServer/README.md

 # Code written by Karl Bellve is also under the MIT License, which is included.

+This is currently being moved to µManager 2.0 code base.
+This may or may not work at any time due to ongoing development.
+This code no longer works with µManager 1.4 or earlier.

 # MMrestServer
 A (very) basic **RESTserver** for [MicroManager](https://micro-manager.org/).